bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 ### Type Inferred Entry

-The Menu Initializer entry method alleviates the need to use the `ALPHA` key.
+The Menu Assisted Entry method alleviates the need to use the `ALPHA` key.
 But one disadvantage of that entry method is that we have to navigate to the appropriate menu folder under the `DATE` menu.